department-of-veterans-affairs/caseflow/MAC_M1.md

 3. Run: git lfs pull (this will pull the large zipfile)
 4. Navigate to the caseflow local vacols folder caseflow/local/vacols
 5. Run: ./build_push.sh local
 6. After the image builds a vacols image will now be in your docker images.
-When running make up vacols will spin up with the other container
+When running [make up] vacols will spin up with the other containers
 7. Running the first time: Right now when the container first starts the oracle database has to intialize.
 You can ssh into the contoner to see the logs and status.
 Once intialized should be good to go.